Ardeosaurus

 Ardeosaurus is an extinct genus of basal lizards, known from fossils found in the Late Jurassic Solnhofen Plattenkalk of Bavaria, southern Germany.
 It was originally thought to have been a species of Homeosaurus.

-Ardeosaurus was originally considered to be a distant relative to modern geckos, and had a similar physical appearance.
+Ardeosaurus was originally considered a distant relative of modern geckos, and had a similar physical appearance.
 Evans and colleagues, however, showed it in 2005 to be a basal squamate outside the crown group of all living lizards and snakes.
 A subsequent study conducted by Simões and colleagues in 2017 corroborated its initial proposed phylogenetic placement, indicating that Ardeosaurus was a stem-gekkotan.
 It was around 20 cm long, with a flattened head and large eyes.
 It was probably nocturnal, and had jaws specialised for feeding on insects and spiders.